 The axes $x$ and $y$ represent the directions of laser propagation and polarization respectively.
 The initial charge state of Cu ions is 1+ and the computational Cu$^{1+}$ ion number per cell is 5, corresponding to 145 electrons per cell for fully ionized case.
 The choice of fine cell size, time step and particle numbers ensures the elimination of numerical heating in our simulations.
 All the PIC simulations use the absorbing boundary and start with an initially cold neutral plasma.
-The collision ionization is treated either by the LTE based Thomas-Fermi pressure ionization model or NLTE based direct impact ionization model, as described in detail in our previous work\cite{Huang2017}.
+The collision ionization is treated either by the LTE based Thomas-Fermi pressure ionization model or NLTE based direct impact ionization model\cite{Huang2017}.
 The field ionization and plasma heating is treated by the Landau-Lifshitz field ionization and the relativistic binary collisional operator respectively \cite{Sentoku2008}.
 The large scale simulations using the realistic plasma density including both ionization and collision processes require huge computational resource to illuminate the numerical heating.
 Due to limited computational resources, the PIC simulations were performed up to 100 fs after the peak laser intensity reached the front surface of the target.